Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Method

-We choose prior bounds that align with the astrophysical properties measured in the Fourth Open Gravitational Wave Catalog~\citep{ogc4_Nitz_2023} and the Fourth Observation Run Discovery Paper with the exception of precessing spins~\citep{2024ApJ...970L..34A}.
+We choose prior bounds that align with the astrophysical properties measured in the Fourth Open Gravitational Wave Catalog~\citep{ogc4_Nitz_2023} and the Fourth Observation Run Discovery Paper, except for precessing spins~\citep{2024ApJ...970L..34A}.
 Specifically, we choose uniform priors over the detector frame chirp mass $\mathcal{M}$, the mass ratio $q$, and eccentricity $e$.
-We choose the bounds on the eccentricity to range from 0 to 0.2 for GW200105 and 0 to 0.1 for the rest of the sources.
+We choose the bounds on the eccentricity to range from 0 to 0.2 for GW200105 and from 0 to 0.1 for the other sources.
 Additionally, we perform a separate inference using a uniform-in-log prior on eccentricity for GW200105 to assess the dependence of our results on the prior choice.
-For this run, we choose a minimum bound of $10^{-4}$ and an upper bound of 0.2 Incorporating eccentricity, HOM, and precession into gravitational waveform models remains an area of ongoing development, and current models have varying levels of support for these effects.
-Due to existing model limitations, we adopt a broad agnostic prior with uniform aligned spin, $\chi_{1z}$ and $\chi_{2z}$.
-We choose uniform angle priors for the polarization $\Psi$, relativistic anomaly $\ell_\text{rel}$ for \seob and mean anomaly $\ell_m$ for \teob.
+For this run, we choose a minimum bound of $10^{-4}$ and an upper bound of 0.2.
+The reference frequency is set to be equal to the gravitational wave frequency of 20 Hz.
+Incorporating eccentricity, HOMs, and precession into gravitational waveform models remains an area of ongoing development, and current models have varying levels of support for these effects.
+Due to existing model limitations, we adopt a broad agnostic prior with uniform aligned spins, $\chi_{1z}$ and $\chi_{2z}$.
+We choose uniform angle priors for the polarization $\Psi$, relativistic anomaly $\ell_\text{rel}$ for \seob and true anomaly $\ell_t$ for \teob.
 We choose a uniform luminosity volume prior for $d_{L}$.
 We assumed an isotropic sky distribution for the inclination $\iota$, right ascension $\alpha$, and declination $\delta$.
-In our study, we do not impose any prior on the tidal deformability parameter of neutron stars.
-The reason is that we do not expect the tidal effects to be measurable with the current detector's sensitivities for the given events.
+In our study, we do not consider the tidal deformability of neutron stars.
+The reason is that we do not expect the tidal effects to be measurable with the current detector's sensitivity for the given events.
 As a result, its inclusion is unlikely to affect the measurement of the eccentricity parameter.